LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/04/skew-heap.md

 Like the relation between splay trees and AVL trees, we want to have
 $O(\log N)$ amortized cost per operation.
 In addition, we don't want to have any auxiliary information stored at the nodes.
+In other words, we want to trade strict $O(\log N)$ operation for less space we need to use for the data structure.
 In this case, like splay trees to AVL trees, we have Skew heaps to leftist heaps.

 ## Concept